-- We advise students to make no more than 1 appointment per week and five per semester (maximum 3 hours total).
+- We advise students to make no more than 1 appointment per week and a maximum of three per semester.
 This is to keep the limited number of appointments open to as many students as possible.

 You Can Book Me is an online calendar service which allows you to book an appointment using a self-service option.
 This service is optional.
 You can also book an appointment by contacting our service directly at: firstname.lastname@example.org

 By using the online calendar service, you are consenting to You Can Book Me processing your personal data on behalf of DCU Student Support & Development (a unit within Dublin City University, which is the local Data Controller).
 Personal data that you submit to DCU Student Support & Development using You Can Book Me will be used only in conjunction with using this online calendar service.

 The categories of personal data processed by You Can Book Me are: name; email address; student number; mobile phone number; summary of your query.
 Personal data which is processed by You Can Book Me is processed in the United States, subject to binding terms and conditions which comply with EU legal requirements (GDPR).
 Personal data will be held until the end of the academic year and will then be disposed of in line with the DCU Data Protection Policy.